iobroker-community-adapters/ioBroker.nello/README.md

 ## Changelog

 ### 0.4.3 (2018-11-21)
+- (zefau) Updated admin panel and added instructions for alexa integration (loading from Github README.md)
+- (zefau) Bug fixes: Fixed an issue regarding certificates when using HTTPs

+### 0.4.3 (2018-11-21)
 - (zefau) Bug fixes: Fixed incorrect interpretation of https, when only http was configured

 ### 0.4.2 (2018-11-18)